ricardocajo/error-monitor-ros-gazebo/README.md

 after_until drone.position.z > 5, drone.position.z < 5, rotor1_vel =={0.2} rotor2_vel
 ```

-#### The localization error (difference between the robot's perception of its location and the simulation actual location) of the robot is never above a certain value:
+#### The localization error (difference between the robot's perception of its location and the actual simulation location) of the robot is never above a specific value:
 ```
 # There are a set of specific topics that can be modeled by robot-like "position", "velocity", etc...
-# These will be used by the compiler to call specific functions that need this information
+# The compiler will use these to call specific functions that need this information
 model robot1:
     position /odom Odometry.pose.pose.position
     ;